selimharfouche/COE544_F2022/README.md

     - directory_training_data: string, directory corrresponding to the training data
     - numerical: boolean, allowing data processing on digits only (dataset must constain directories named by digits)
     - alphabetical: boolean, allowing data processing on alphabetical charactes only (dataset must constain directories named by characters of the alphabet, upper case will correspond to the letter followed by ' i.e.: a' )
     - lower_case: boolean, allowing data processing on lower case alphabetical charactes only (dataset must constain directories named by characters of the alphabet)
     - upper_case: allowing data processing on lower case alphabetical charactes only (dataset must constain directories named by characters of the alphabet, upper case will correspond to the letter followed by ' i.e.: a' )
     - all_features: boolean, set to true will extract all disponible features
     - features_array: string array, corresponds to the features to be extracted
     - uploaded: boolean, if set to true will allow feature extraction for the uploaded images
+    - N.B: label encoder needs to be updated to process the lowercase, uppercase by adding another variable.
+A big issue arose and it was variables and code hierarchy in Python.

 - output: the processed data in the data directory inside of machine_learning
     - X_train.pkl